sanjeevkpandit/sanjeevkpandit.github.io/_posts/2016-06-11-install-node-and-npm.md

 ---
 layout:     post
-title:      Install Node.js
+title:      Install node and npm
-date:       2016-06-11
+date:       2016-06-10
-summary:    Install Node in Windows/Linux/Mac
+summary:    Install node and npm in Windows/Linux/Mac
-categories: install node nodejs node.js linux windows setup
+categories: install node nodejs node.js npm linux windows mac setup
 ---

 <a href="https://nodejs.org/" target="_blank">Node.js</a> is a JavaScript runtime built on Chrome's V8 JavaScript engine. <a href="https://nodejs.org/" target="_blank">Node.js</a> uses an event-driven, non-blocking I/O model that makes it lightweight and efficient. <a href="https://nodejs.org/" target="_blank">Node.js</a>' package ecosystem, <a href="https://www.npmjs.com/" target="_blank">npm</a>, is the largest ecosystem of open source libraries in the world.

+<a href="https://www.npmjs.com/" target="_blank">Npm</a> is a package manager for JavaScript.
+Use <a href="https://www.npmjs.com/" target="_blank">npm</a> to install, share, and distribute code; manage dependencies in your projects; and share & receive feedback with others.

+## Install node

+### For Windows and Mac users

-The installer for Windows and Macintosh can be downloaded from <a href="https://nodejs.org/en/download/" target="_blank">here</a>.
+The installer  can be downloaded from <a href="https://nodejs.org/en/download/" target="_blank">here</a>.

-For Linux users, there are different ways available to install <a href="https://nodejs.org/" target="_blank">Node.js</a>:
+### For Linux users,

+There are following ways available to install <a href="https://nodejs.org/" target="_blank">Node.js</a>:
-### From native Software Center

-A stable version of node is available built at the time of release of your current OS.

-To install, open terminal (Ctrl + Alt + T) and enter:

-{% highlight bash %}
-# for ubuntu user
-$ sudo apt-get install nodejs
-{% endhighlight %}

-### From PPA
+#### 1. From PPA (Recommended)

 <a href="https://nodejs.org/" target="_blank">Node.js</a> is available from the NodeSource Debian and Ubuntu binary distributions repository (formerly Chris Lea's Launchpad PPA).
 Support for this repository, along with its scripts, can be found on GitHub at <a href="https://github.com/nodesource/distributions" target="_blank">nodesource/distributions</a>.